Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 Needs assessments and program evaluation planning should be included at the start of a rural project:

-- Conduct a needs assessment to identify the issues to address and available resources
+- Conduct a needs assessment to identify the issues to address and identify helpful resources

-- Select and adapt a program with goals aligned to meet the identified need and feasible with the available resources
+- Select and adapt, as necessary, a program with goals aligned to meet the identified need and that is feasible given the available resources

 - Begin implementation

-It can be tempting when you hear about a successful project in another rural community, or a set of activities that sound useful, to decide this is the intervention to use.
+It can be appealing when you hear about a successful project in another rural community, or a set of activities that sound useful, to decide that it is the right intervention to use.
 However, there is no guarantee the circumstances in the other community are similar enough to your own for the same intervention to work.

 A needs assessment conducted prior to the beginning of program planning and implementation will be most effective.
-Understanding the current circumstances, both needs and strengths, can help program planners select and adapt an intervention that is a good match for their community.
-Learn more about rural health needs assessments.
+Understanding the current circumstances, needs, and strengths can help program planners select and adapt an intervention that is a good match for their community.
+Learn more about rural health needs assessments in the second section of this guide.

 Rural communities, in particular, face challenges if they invest resources in a poorly targeted intervention, such as: